skillrepos/containers/codespace-labs.md

 Note that the last item on the command is the command we want to have running when we get inside the container – in this case the bash shell.

-7. Now, you’ll be inside the db container.
+7. Now, you’ll be inside the database container.
 Check where you are with the pwd command and then let’s run the mysql command to connect to the database.
 (Type these at the /# prompt.
 Note no spaces between the options -u and -p and their arguments.
 You need only type the part in bold.)